all-things-dev/hazelcast-spring-boot-starters/README.md

 ### Client Properties

-Set `application.cache.hazelcast.mode = client` to use following properties.
+Set `application.cache.hazelcast.mode = client` to use the following properties.

 | Property                                                | Description                                                   |
 |---------------------------------------------------------|---------------------------------------------------------------|